 Sure the Old Boys had the coach fired, but that is expo facto.
 That is when it no longer has any significance.

 Joan joined the group with exuberance.
 She had a million ideas and was willing to do what it took to put them into practice.

 Unfortunately, 'Pharaoh' was 'in charge'.

-One slapping away of her ideas had Joan moving far to the side lines.
+It took one slapping away of her ideas that had Joan moving far to the side lines.
 She did absolutely nothing at all whatsoever.

 John had considered converting.